opensbom-generator/spdx-sbom-generator/README.md

 }
 ```

-### How to Generate Module values
+### How to Generate Module Values

-* `CheckSum`: we have built an internal method that calculates CheckSum for a given content (in bytes) using Algorithm defined on `models.CheckSum`,
+* `CheckSum`: We have built an internal method that calculates CheckSum for a given content (in bytes) using algorithm that is defined on `models.CheckSum`.
-you now have the option to provide `Content` field for `models.CheckSum{}` and CheckSum will calculate automatically, but if you want to calculate CheckSum  on your own
+You now have an option to provide `Content` field for `models.CheckSum{}` and CheckSum will calculate automatically, but if you want to calculate CheckSum  on your own
 you still can provide `Value` field for `models.CheckSum{}`.

-Also, we can generate a manifest from a given directory tree using utility/helper method `BuildManifestContent`, and that's what we used for gomod plugin as `Content` value
+Also, you can generate a manifest from a given directory tree using utility/helper method `BuildManifestContent`, and that is what is used for gomod plugin as `Content` value.

-### Interface definitions:
+### Interface Definitions

+The following list provides the interface definitions:

 * `GetVersion`: returns version of current project platform (development language) version i.e: go version